knadh/listmonk/docs/docs/content/upgrade.md

 - `docker compose down app` and stop the app container.
 - `docker compose pull` to pull the latest version from DockerHub.
+- `docker compose run --rm app ./listmonk --upgrade` to upgrade an existing database schema.
+Upgrades are idempotent and running them multiple times have no side effects.
 - `docker compose up app -d` to automatically run the upgrade and start listmonk.

 ## Railway